 - Educating youth about coastal issues through local language infographics

 - Translating fisheries legislation into local languages for fisherman

 - Rebuilding mangroves to protect coastal areas from natural disasters

 - Installing mooring buoys to prevent anchors from crushing coral reefs

 - Ranking ASEAN hotels based on their ocean-friendliness (aka “blue rankings”)

 We are also inspired by Hendriyadi Bahtiar Daeng Sila, a leader mentor at the YSEALI Generation Oceans workshop.
 Hendriyadi is working on a hydroponic agriculture method to help rural communities in Indonesia have access to fresh vegetables.
-This project called Pulau Berkebun (Island Gardening) is now a semifinalist in the 2016 Global Innovation through Science and Technology (GIST) Tech-I Competition (you can vote for his project here).
+This project called Pulau Berkebun (Island Gardening) is now a semifinalist in the 2016 Global Innovation through Science and Technology (GIST) Tech-I Competition.

 This Earth Day, Do Something.

 Between these two workshops, these YSEALI members are forging a youth-led environmentally conscious movement.
 For such a vast and diverse region like Southeast Asia, it’s serving as a basis for an ASEAN identity.

 Even if we are wrong about climate change, there is still value in fighting for an ecologically just world.
 All it means is a better planet for people to inhabit.
 If anyone has any doubts, then I implore them to look at one of my favorite cartoons, drawn by Joel Platt in 2009.